Posixcafe Who's asking

 o=/net

-# Create a virtual IP interface for both the outside IP stack
+# Create a virtual IP interface for both the outside and inside IP stack

 # We open the clone file, and the kernel will then give us the